Twin Brothers Justin And Kevin Cassidy Arrested, Charged In Brutal Attack Of Female Pizza Shop Owner In Norristown

 “Her back is hurting right now and they are actually going to take a lot of imaging tomorrow,” he said.
 “Her face still hurts, it’s still swollen.”

 The Cassidy brothers have been remanded to Montgomery County Prison, with bail set at $40,000.
-Their preliminary hearings are scheduled for March 17.MORE NEWS: Wildwoods Convention Center Hosting First Event Since March 2020 This Weekend
+Their preliminary hearings are scheduled for March 17.MORE NEWS: WATCH LIVE: Philadelphia Officials To Provide COVID-19 Vaccination Program Update

 Anyone with information is asked to call Norristown Police at 610-270-1476.